openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # SLH-DSA

-Throughout this specification SLH-DSA refers to the pure SLH-DSA version defined in [FIPS-205].
+Throughout this specification SLH-DSA refers to the default pure and hedged version of SLH-DSA defined in [FIPS-205].

 ## The SLH-DSA Algorithms {#slhdsa}